Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 The current transformer is used to measure the three phase currents at the PCC and provide them as input signals to the IEC 61400-27 DLL.
 An ideal current transformer is used for this purpose, as no transformer losses or other transformer-specific effects need to be considered in the present example.

-To add the current transformer, select the cubicle of the PCC busbar connected to the thevenin impedance (see Figure 10) and create a new object using the New Object button in the upper-right corner of the window.
+To add the current transformer, select the cubicle of the PCC busbar connected to the thevenin impedance (see Figure 10) and create a new object using the New Object button in the upper-left corner of the window.
-Select Current Transformer from the list of available components (see Figure 11) and assign a suitable name to the new component (see Figure 12).
+Select Current Transformer from the list of available components (see Figure 11).

 .. container:: image-row